jadecobra/python_tdd_exercises/source/data_structures/list_comprehensions.rst

     def make_a_list():
         return None

-  and the terminal shows a :doc:`TypeError`\ which I add to the list of exceptions encountered to
+  and the terminal shows a :doc:`/exceptions/TypeError`\ which I add to the list of exceptions encountered to

   .. code-block:: python